IQ404/study-notes/README.md

   `core` means that any deprecated functions from earlier versions are not allowed to use.

+- `in` means that the following data is inputting from the binded vertex buffer.

+  `out` means that the following data is outputting from the fragment shader to the associated framebuffer (❓ Elaborate on the framebuffer associating with fragment shader).

+- In vertex shader, `layout (location = 0)` indicates that, for each vertex, `vec4 position` matches the first (0th) attribute of that vertex coming from the vertex buffer (for our previous code, it matches the first `0` in `glVertexAttribPointer(0, 2, GL_FLOAT, GL_FALSE, sizeof(float) * 2, 0);`).

+  The fragment shader outputs data to some framebuffer for latter use in the rendering pipeline.
+The `layout (location = 0)` in the fragment shader is saying that `vec4 color` is outputted to the `0`th color attachment in the framebuffer (❓ Elaborate on the color attachments in the framebuffer).

+- `gl_Position` stores the <ins>clip space</ins> position of the vertex.

+  Clip space is the space after transforming by the projection matrix.
+After the vertex shader, the clip space coordinates in gl_Position are automatically divided by their W component (perspective division) by OpenGL.
+This step converts clip space coordinates to normalized device coordinates (NDC), which range from -1 to 1 in each axis.
+The NDC are transformed into screen space coordinates through the viewport transformation.
+This step maps the NDC to the actual coordinates on the screen (or the framebuffer) and is handled by OpenGL as part of the fixed-function pipeline (❓ Need deeper understanding).

 - `glUseProgram` makes the program object with the provided ID in use for current rendering state.

 - `glDeleteProgram` flags the program object with the provided ID for deletion.
 The program object will then only be deleted when it is not in use as part of current rendering state.